CoderDrew/automated-invoice-workflow/README.md

 Only extract relevant information from the text.
 If you do not know the value of an attribute asked to extract, you may omit the attribute's value.

+🧩 Tech Stack
+🛠️ n8n – Workflow automation

+🧠 OpenAI GPT-4 – Data extraction + email generation

+📂 Google Drive – Invoice upload source

+📄 Google Sheets – Invoice database

+📧 Gmail – Notification delivery

+📬 Sample Output
+Subject: Invoice Received: INV-20394 from ACME Corp Email Body:
+An invoice (INV-20394) was received from ACME Corp on July 12, 2025, in the amount of $2,400.
+It is due by July 31, 2025.
+The billing contact is jane@acme.com.